dabit3/aws-appsync-react-workshop/README.md

 }
 ```

-Because we're updating the way our database is configued by adding relationships which requires a global secondary index, we need to delete the old database:
+Because we're updating the way our database is configured by adding relationships which requires a global secondary index, we need to delete the old database:

 ```sh
 $ rm -r amplify/mock-data